tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 - suite contains the client's chosen ciphersuite;
 - record_digest contains the digest of the corresponding ECHOConfig structure;
-- enc contains the encapsulated key as output by SetupBaseI; and
+- enc contains the encapsulated key as output by SetupBaseS; and
 - encrypted_ch contains the HPKE encapsulated key (enc) and the ClientHelloInner ciphertext (encrypted_ch_inner).

 The client MUST place the value of ECHOConfig.public_name in the